cmu-argus-2/FSW-mainboard/README.md

 ```bash
 ./run.sh
 ```
 The script first builds and compiles the flight software files to .mpy files and transfers them to the mainboard you are connected to.
-The compilation is supported on Linux, MacOS, and Windows.
+The compilation is supported on Linux, MacOS, Windows, and RPi.

 ### Without mainboard